 Trawling around scrap yards trying to locate the best deal for a vehicle is a time consuming task, and often one which people don’t have time to continuously pursue.
-Which is why we decided to make the process a whole lot simpler for people looking to sell their van for scrap or salvage, by creating a nationwide network of the the most trusted local buyers, breakers and Authorised Treatment Facilities.
+Which is why we decided to make the process a whole lot simpler for people looking to sell their van for scrap or salvage, by creating a nationwide network of the most trusted local buyers, commercial van breakers and Authorised Treatment Facilities.

 All of the companies which are accessible through our network have spent years in the industry, and have an abundance of knowledge and expertise in both buying, and recovering, damaged or broken vans.
 Our high standards and easy to use platform mean that, together with our buyers, we have created a service where the only thing our users need to do is provide us their van’s details, and we’ll take care of the rest!

-Van Buyers Waiting
+Van Buyers Waiting For Your Van

 All Prices Guaranteed

 Our buyers never negotiate on collection, the price your offered online is the price you’re paid on the day.

 All of our buyers offer free collection for your van, there are no hidden fee’s or charges to catch you off guard.